perfecttodo/nextjs/ALBUMS_IMPLEMENTATION_SUMMARY.md

 ### 4. **View Album Contents**
 1. Click on any album from the albums list
-2. See all audio files in that album
+2. See all episodes in that album
-3. Remove audio files from albums
+3. Remove episodes from albums
-4. Navigate to individual audio files
+4. Navigate to individual episodes

 ## 🔍 **Debugging Features Added**